395t/review-assignments/_summaries/Rae2019compressive_2.md

 The Compressive Transformer not only achieved computational and storage efficiency, but also remember all the past activations.

 ## how is it realized?
-The Compressive Transformer only uses attention to propagate information, and it has two parts of memories --- normal memory and compressed memory.
-With sequences coming in, they first
+The Compressive Transformer only uses attention to propagate information, and it has two parts of memories --- respective memory (FIFO memory) and compressed memory.
+Sequences first come to the respective memory, and with newer sequences come in, old activations are compressed to compressed memory by using some compression functions.
+In other words, memories obtained recently are make up larger storage while all the old memories make up small part of storage.
+The following algorithm describes this process: